 Mac Mini Hard Drive Upgrade

-• External SSD Hard drive.
+- External SSD Hard drive.
 (I won't suggest brands or capacity leaving that to what you find fit for yourself)

-• A Mac!
+- A Mac!

 Getting the job done 🤓

-• First of all, go to disk utility and format your new hard drive.
-For this you have to choose either APFS or MacOs Extended (Journaled), encryption is up to you.
-Just make sure you remember your password. (⚠️ THIS MEANS YOUR ENTIRE EXTERNAL HARD DRIVE CONTENT WILL BE ERASED! proceed with caution and, to be safe, use a new external hard drive)
+, encryption is up to you.
+Just make sure you remember your password. (⚠️ THIS MEANS YOUR ENTIRE EXTERNAL HARD DRIVE CONTENT WILL BE ERASED! proceed with caution and, to be safe, use a new external hard drive) - Once you have formatted your hard drive, restart your Mac, then press and hold

-• When you see the macOS Utilities window, choose Utilities > Startup Security Utility from the menu bar.
+Utilities > Startup Security Utility from the menu bar

-• You will see something like this:
+, then choose an administrator account and enter its password. - You will see something like this:

-• Select Allow booting from external media
+Allow booting from external media

 We are almost done.
 Don't restart anything yet.
-Go back to the first screen and click on reinstall macOS:
+Go back to the first screen and click on reinstall macOS

-• Accept all terms and conditions, and you will be prompted to choose the hard drive where you want to install the operating system on.
+- Accept all terms and conditions, and you will be prompted to choose the hard drive where you want to install the operating system on.
 Click on it and install.
 The machine will restart a few times.

-• You will eventually end up at your regular login screen.
+- You will eventually end up at your regular login screen.
 If you are in the machine where you will be booting your external hard drive from, you have two options to boot.
-You can press the option key every time you turn on your computer, and select what hard drive to boot from, or you can switch permanently to your external hard drive.
+You can press the

 If you want your machine to always boot from the external hard drive:

-• Click the lock icon and enter your administrator password.
+. - Click the lock icon and enter your administrator password.

-• Select your startup disk, then restart your Mac.
+- Select your startup disk, then restart your Mac.

 That's all folks! 🐷